Chavis homers, Red Sox snap Astros’ 10-game win streak

 Chavis batted leadoff for the first time, going 2 for 4.

 “Just watching the other side, why not?”
-Red Sox manager Alex Cora said, referring to Astros leadoff hitter Springer.
+Red Sox manager Alex Cora said in reference to Springer, the Astros’ leadoff hitter.
 “Swing hard and hit it out of the ballpark.
 We’ll see what happens.”

-The move gave Boston six right-handed batters at the top of the order against lefty Miley.
+The move gave Boston six right-handed batters at the top of the order against Miley, a lefty.

+Asked if he was excited after the game, Chavis said: “Yeah, of course.
+That probably means I’m going to get more at-bats.
+It’s awesome.”

 NICE HANDS, SKIP